mvrl-clasp/SNAG/README.md

 # RegionLabeler: Image Region Annotation Software
 This folder contains RegionLabeler, the image annotation user interface as briefly described in the ACL paper.
 This software allows a user to draw boundary around regions in the image and check off words they can be annotated with.
 For more information, please refer to the README.txt within the folder.

-# AnnVis Visualizer
-This folder contains the AnnVis software that allows visualizing words associated with regions in an image.

 # Downloads
 [SNAG Dataset](https://drive.google.com/drive/folders/1P-K7kLjEp7hBUCZG53YHCqYO08Z6zdvy?usp=sharing)

 [RegionLabeler](https://drive.google.com/drive/folders/1e6ZMmMNd52WPLEwmJ-s8pNzXS0IN17VH?usp=sharing)

-AnnVis: coming soon

 # License
 [SNAGLicense.pdf](https://drive.google.com/file/d/1oyhkPnFniqBuh0UJoJ-l9U-70UEbI6rR/view?usp=sharing)